 Section 5.
 Attendance.
 Members and Leadership should make attendance at all Meetings a high priority.

-If a Member is not able to be physically present at a Meeting of the Members, they shall notify AAC Staff and the Alternate, as soon as the Member determines that they cannot attend.
+If a Member or Leadership is not able to be physically present at a Meeting of the Members, they shall notify Team USA AC Staff and the Alternate as soon as the Member determines that they cannot attend.

-Two or more consecutive absences or missing at least ½ the Meetings of Members in a 2-year period, may constitute cause for removal.
+Two or more consecutive absences or missing at least ½ the Meetings of Members in a 2-year period may constitute cause for removal.

 Article IX.
 SPECIFIC ACTIONS AND ELECTIONS